nlicalzi/nlicalzi/README.md

 ### 👋 Hi there, I'm Nick 👨🏽

 - 😄  Pronouns: he/him
-- 🔭 I’m currently working on [Capstone](https://launchschool.com/capstone) at [Launch School](https://launchschool.com/)
+- 🔭  Currently working on [Capstone](https://launchschool.com/capstone) at [Launch School](https://launchschool.com/)
-- 🏙 I used be a geospatial data analyst in architecture/urban planning
+- 🏙  Formerly a geospatial data analyst in architecture/urban planning
-- 🎓 I have an MS in urban data science from NYU
+- 🎓  Graduated with an MS in urban data science from NYU
 - 💻  Find more info at [nlicalzi.github.io](https://nlicalzi.github.io)